Spikile/alx-pre_course/0x01-git/README.md

-this is my second take readme
+This is my Second README